 perform their duties under the supervision of auditors.

 Auditors perform assessment of assistants to auditors, and the Board of Directors makes a decision on the appointment, dismissal, transfer and wage revision thereof by giving priority to the opinions of the Board of Auditors to ensure the independence thereof from the Board of Directors.

 - （2） Assistants to auditors shall not concurrently assume a post involved in the performance of operations.

 7. System to report to auditors by directors and employees of the corporate group consisting of the Company and subsidiaries, other systems for reporting to auditors and system to ensure auditors conduct an effective audit

-- （4） Auditors may look into the status of operations and assets of subsidiaries and affiliates to the extent necessary given any report made on such subsidiaries and affiliates.
+Auditors may look into the status of operations and assets of subsidiaries and affiliates about a report made on such subsidiaries and affiliates.

-- （5） The Company maintains a proper reporting system to auditors concerning violation of laws and other compliance issues by maintaining appropriate operation of the “Risk Management Committee” and the “Whistle-Blowing System.”
+The Company maintains a proper reporting system to auditors concerning violation of laws and other compliance

-- （7） The Company stipulates that all expenses required for auditors to perform their duties shall be paid by the Company, and determines a budget in advance after discussion with auditors.
+- （5） The Company bears expenses required for auditors to perform their duties, and secures a budget after discussion with auditors.